Home

 Justin Sherman

-Justin Sherman is the founder and CEO of Global Cyber Strategies, a senior fellow at Duke University’s Sanford School of Public Policy, a nonresident fellow at the Atlantic Council, and a contributing editor at Lawfare.
+Justin Sherman is the founder and CEO of Global Cyber Strategies, an adjunct professor at Duke University’s Sanford School of Public Policy, a distinguished fellow at Georgetown Law’s Center on Privacy & Technology, a nonresident senior fellow at the Atlantic Council, and a contributing editor at La...

 Topics